About the NavAtlas ANBX1

 More details on the NavAtlas ANBX1

-Compatibility: The NavAtlas ANBX1 brings off-road navigation to your NavAtlas DXP1000DVR or DXU1000DVR powersports receivers (both sold separately).
+Compatibility: The NavAtlas ANBX1 brings off-road navigation to the NavAtlas DXU1100DVR powersports receiver (sold separately).
 The ANBX1 plugs into the HDMI input on your compatible NavAtlas powersports receiver.

 Vector & Raster Maps: The ANBX1 comes loaded with vector maps and offers the option to download high resolution raster maps for offline use, as well (over 400 maps available).
 Vector maps have the advantage of a smaller file size, but take longer to display and do not have as much detail as the raster maps.
 Raster map files are larger, have more detail and display faster.
 The unit also offers tools for moving maps to and from the microSD card, deleting maps and renaming raster maps (Vector maps cannot be renamed).